bipassed/bipassed-addons/README.md

 ## [Core](https://store.steampowered.com/app/294100/RimWorld/)
 **Lobotomy:** Simple and fairly inexpensive way to stop a colonist or prisoner from complaining so much.
 Lowers consciousness by 30%, chance of death on failure is 100%.
 Causes chance of berserk, psychotic wander and sad wander every 120 days or so if successful. **NOTE:** This gives a config error, it can be safely ignored.

+**Vertical Hydroponics:** Adds a 1x1 building that grows 4 plants in once space.

 **Nutrient Slop:** Cheaper yet more foul version of nutrient paste.
 Turns 0.1 nutrition into 0.9, at the cost of a 15 day long -30 mood debuff.
 You have to be desperate or evil to willingly cook this.

 **Cheaper Flagstone:** Changes the flagstone recipes from 4 to 2 stone blocks.